 What to Pack for Ireland in January

-Regarding packing, I have two essential pieces of advice for those traveling to Ireland in January: be smart about it and use layers.
+Similar to visiting Ireland in December, regarding packing, I have two essential pieces of advice for those traveling to Ireland in January: be smart about it and use layers.
 I have a full winter packing list for Ireland as well as a general packing list for Ireland, but here are a few tips.

 Try to bring a monochromatic wardrobe for easy mixing and matching.
 For color, add a few accessories or simple-to-wear pieces like t-shirts.
 Include a simple, wrinkle-resistant dress or dress pants and tops for ladies when planning a lovely evening out, slacks, a button-down shirt, and a jacket for men.

 Here is a general packing list for Ireland in January:

 - A good jacket for warmth and a waterproof coat

 - Jeans, fleece-lined leggings, and warm travel pants